Advice > Software engineering

 There’s a lot more uncertainty around RSUs than there is around any of the other components of your compensation.
 Here are the two biggest factors to think about as you value your RSUs:

 • Stock price fluctuations.
-Meta’s stock could go up or down and the value of the RSUs you’re getting is bound to change.
-This will have a huge impact on your actual financial outcome but unfortunately isn’t something you control or can predict with certainty.
+Meta’s stock could go up or down, meaning the value of the RSUs you’re getting is bound to change.
+This can impact your actual financial outcome, but it isn’t something you control or can predict with certainty.

 • Likelihood of vesting.
 Although this probably isn’t on your mind right now you might decide to leave because you don’t get on with your manager or team.
 Or you might be fired as part of a reorg.
-If this happens within 4 years then you won’t take full advantage of your grant.
+If this happens within 4 years, then you can’t take full advantage of your grant.

 1.2 Meta Sign-on bonus (Negotiable)